-Prior to the teaching portion of the corporate worship service, students in grades 6-8 gather in the Youth Wing for food, fellowship and Bible teaching.
+Just prior to the teaching portion of our Sunday service, students in grades 6-8 are dismissed to gather in the Youth Wing for food, fellowship, and Bible teaching.
 We teach a three-year rotating curriculum that includes:

 Every year, our middle school students gather for an overnighter followed by a pancake breakfast.
-This fun event has become a tradition at Zionsville Fellowship that involves tent camping, preceeded by an evening of go-carting, putt-putt golf, and just hanging out by the bonfire.
+This fun event has become a tradition at Zionsville Fellowship that involves tent camping, and a night of fun, games, and just hanging out by the bonfire.

 Soon after a new 6th grader (or a 7th or 8th grader new to the church) enters Middle School, they are assigned a secret prayer partner who will pray especially for them during their middle school years.
 The students are encouraged to write letters/prayer requests regularly to their prayer partner.
 At the end of the student’s 8th grade year, they meet their prayer partner face to face for the first time, which usually takes place during a reveal following the pancake breakfast.